Large for gestational age: Infant complications

-LGA babies are at higher risk of hypoglycemia in the neonatal period, independent of whether the mother has diabetes.
-Hypoglycemia, as well as hyperbilirubinemia and polycythemia, occur as a result of hyperinsulinemia in the fetus.
+LGA babies are at higher risk of low blood sugar (hypoglycemia) in the neonatal period, independent of whether the mother has diabetes.
+Hypoglycemia, as well as hyperbilirubinemia and polycythemia, occurs as a result of hyperinsulinemia in the fetus.

-High birth weight may also impact the baby in the long term as studies have shown associations with increased risk of overweight, obesity, and type 2 diabetes mellitus.
+High birth weight may also impact the baby in the long term, as studies have shown associations with increased risk of overweight, obesity, and type 2 diabetes mellitus.
 Studies have shown that the long-term overweight risk is doubled when the birth weight is greater than 4,000 g.
-The risk of type 2 diabetes mellitus as an adult is 19% higher babies weighing more than 4,500 g at birth compared to those with birth weights between 4,000 g and 4,500 g.
+The risk of type 2 diabetes mellitus as an adult is 19% higher in babies weighing more than 4,500 g at birth compared to those with birth weights between 4,000 g and 4,500 g.

 Pregnant mother complications

 Complications of the pregnant mother include: emergency cesarean section, postpartum hemorrhage, and obstetric anal sphincter injury.
-Compared to pregnancies without macrosomia, pregnant women giving birth to newborns weighing between 4,000 grams and 4,500 grams are at two times greater risk of complications, and those giving birth to infants over 4,500 grams are at three times greater risk.
+Compared to pregnancies without macrosomia, pregnant women giving birth to newborns weighing between 4,000 grams and 4,500 grams are at twice the risk of complications, and those giving birth to infants over 4,500 grams are at three times greater risk.

 Causes

-Multiple factors have been shown to increase likelihood of infant macrosomia including: preexisting obesity, diabetes, or dyslipidemia of the mother, gestational diabetes, post-term pregnancy, prior history of a macrosomic birth, genetics, and other factors.
+Multiple factors have been shown to increase the likelihood of infant macrosomia, including preexisting obesity, diabetes, or dyslipidemia of the mother, gestational diabetes, post-term pregnancy, prior history of a macrosomic birth, genetics, and other factors.